-When you’re searching for quality HVAC services, you usually want a technician that knows what they’re doing.
-Lots of service companies advertise experienced staff, but how can you know for certain?
+When you’re searching for quality HVAC services, you generally want a technician that knows what they’re doing.
+Many service companies advertise expert staff, but how can you know for sure?
 One of the easiest ways to check if an HVAC technician has experience is by checking their certifications.
-HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other central aspects of the industry.
+HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other key aspects of the industry.

-There are a variety of HVAC certifications available.
-Some prioritize a core body of knowledge technicians should possess, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll take a look at key details about some of the most common HVAC certifications you’ll see in your search for services.
+There are multiple HVAC certifications available.
+Some concentrate on a core body of knowledge professionals should possess, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll compare key details about a few of the most common HVAC certifications you’ll see in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC competency, with tens of thousands of certified technicians.
-Other organizations like the ACCA and the federal Environmental Protection Agency collaborate with the NATE program to standardize the certification exams.
+Many organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification tests.
 To pass, participants must reach a minimum score of 70%.
-To maintain NATE certification, technicians must receive continued education or retake an exam every two years.
+To maintain NATE certification, technicians must receive continued education or take another exam every two years.

-Total certification is a multiyear process consisting of four separate tests.
-The first two are created for entry-level technicians while the second set of exams provide full certification including senior-level status:
+Full certification is a multiyear process consisting of four separate tests.
+The first two are designed for entry-level technicians while the second set of exams provide full certification along with senior-level status:

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can reaffirm any education or training already completed.
-The Ready-to-Work certification is particularly beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can reaffirm any education or training already completed.
+The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

-- Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
-Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC products.
+- Core and Specialty Certification – After a technician has been in service for two or more years, they can be tested for full NATE certification.
+Technicians will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
-ASHRAE and its members share research and education about HVAC systems with the intent to promote sustainability, energy efficiency and high indoor air quality.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
+ASHRAE and its members offer research and education about HVAC products with the intent to promote sustainability, energy efficiency and high indoor air quality.
 Through their efforts, ASHRAE creates industry standards with federal recognition.
 These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-The majority of ASHRAE standards are focused on commercial properties and industrial facilities, as they typically have the highest rates of energy expenditure.
-They’ll research how HVAC system design can be improved as well as how equipment should be installed and serviced.
-ASHRAE also studies how the engineering and architectural design of the building itself affects energy use.
+The majority of ASHRAE standards are focused on commercial properties and industrial facilities, as they typically have the highest rates of energy use.
+They’ll research how HVAC system design can be improved as well as how equipment should be installed and maintained.
+ASHRAE also studies how the engineering and architectural design of the building itself impacts energy use.

-Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization promotes rigorous training and facilitates sessions for participants to attend both on-site and online.
+Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
+This organization encourages rigorous training and offers sessions for participants to attend both on-site and online.
 Contractors hoping for accreditation have two programs to select from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties like homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment placed in residential properties including homes and apartments.

-- The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are conducted to ensure members maintain their proficiency.
+- The New Homes Program: The New Homes track specializes in designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
+Random audits are completed to ensure members maintain their expertise.

-Industry Competency Exams are handled by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
 These are distinguished from the NATE certification exams but cover similar topics.
 Testing is provided for residential HVAC equipment as well as light commercial heating and cooling.
-Separate tests are also available for commercial refrigeration.
+Separate tests are even available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge instead of specialty sections.
+To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.

 EPA Section 608

-The Environmental Protection Agency provides substantial regulations within the HVAC industry.
+The Environmental Protection Agency provides substantial regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test should be specific to the products the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement are made up of a broad range of competency tests for varying levels of proficiency in the HVAC industry.
-For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
-Other testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+The HVAC Excellence Certifications of Achievement encompass a wide range of competency tests for different levels of proficiency in the HVAC industry.
+For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are offered for high school students who have completed qualifying HVAC education programs.
+Further testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
-Benefits of choosing certified HVAC technicians include:
+When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+Benefits of hiring certified HVAC technicians include:

-Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will earn certifications to improve their expertise.
-When you find a service company in Haines City offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.
+Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will earn certifications to demonstrate their expertise.
+When you see a service company in Haines City offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help lower costs and speed up services: Professionals who spend the time and resources required for these certifications often need less time and fewer resources when servicing your equipment.
+Can help lower costs and speed up services: Technicians who devote the time and resources required for these certifications often use less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.

 If you’re looking for certified HVAC services in Haines City, consider requesting an appointment with Air Commander's Heating & Air Conditioning Co..
 Get in touch by giving us a call at 863-216-2923 today.